datagovuk/dgu-vagrant-puppet/README.md

 * runs librarian-puppet - downloads all puppet modules that are required (listed in Puppetfile) and makes a copy of the CKAN puppet module.
 * runs 'puppet apply' (blue output) - installs and configures CKAN and installs some dependencies of Drupal.

 Provisioning will take a while, and you can ignore warnings that are listed in the section of this document titled 'Puppet warnings'.
+If you should suffer errors, please see the section below 'Puppet errors'.

 NB If there is an error and you want to restart the provisioning, from the host box you should do: